ReactPoland/React-Convention-Book/text/404_advanced_falcor.md

 .. and specifically we are using here explicitly the $atom's sentinel from falcor with ***$atom(articleResObj.articleContentJSON);***.

 #### EXPLAINED: JSON Graph Atoms
 The $atom is a metadata attached to the values, which has to be handled differently by the model.
-You can very simply return a value of a Number of a String.
+You can very simply return a value of a Number of a String with falcor.
 It's more tricky for falcor to return an Object.
 Why?

 The falcor is diffing with heavy usage of javascript's objects and arrays, and when we tell that an object/array is wrapped by an $atom (as ***$atom(articleResObj.articleContentJSON) in our example***) then the falcor knows that he shouldn't go deeper into that array/object - it's made that way by design for performance reasons.

 What performance reasons?
-If you will return an object which is very deep and for example your will return an array of 10000 very deep objects, when without wrapping that array of 10000 very deep objects, it may take very, very long time to build and diff the model.
+For example if you will return an array of 10000 very deep objects and without wrapping that array of 10000 very deep objects, it may take very, very long time to build and diff the model.
 Generally, for performance reasons any objects and arrays that you want to return via falcor-router to the front-end have to be wrapped by an $atom before doing so, otherwise you will get an error like below (if you won't wrap by $atom this object):

 ```
 Uncaught MaxRetryExceededError: The allowed number of retries have been exceeded.